 When we started The Brooklyn Brewery, in the late 80s, we had a couple of simple goals to guide our way.
 We wanted to brew the best beer possible no matter the cost, and we strove to bring brewing back to Brooklyn, once one of the great brewing capitals of the world.
-Twenty-eight years later we’re proud to have accomplished these goals and many more that we could never have imagined when we started.
+Thirty years later we are the #1 craft beer brand in New York City, and the #1 draft beer in Brooklyn.
+We’re proud to have accomplished these goals and many more that we could never have imagined when we started.

-One of those unforeseen goals was tapping into the international demand for great American beer.
+One of those unforeseen goals was tapping into the international demand for great American craft beer.
 As it turned out, from the earliest days of The Brooklyn Brewery we were exporting beer around the world.
 In the 1980s, it was a fun sideline of our main business, which was establishing Brooklyn Lager in NYC.
-But exports have grown to be half our annual brewing of 300,000 barrels of beer.
-We now have Brooklyn people supporting our beer in Europe, South American, Asia, and Australia.
-The global demand for Brooklyn Brewery never fails to amaze us, and we’re grateful for that support.
-But it also means we need to pay extra attention to our growing global carbon footprint, and we need to make sure that our customers receive the freshest beer no matter where they are.
+Now exports have grown to be half our annual brewing of almost 300,000 barrels of beer, and we send beer all across the globe as far as Australia, Asia, South America, and Europe.
+We also have a team of 15 great Brand Ambassadors who support our beers in many of these locations.

-– Steve Hindy, Chairman & Co-founderBack to all blog posts
+– Eric Ottaway, CEOBack to all blog posts